Advertisements

-Kuka Movement or Namdhari Movement
+Kuka and Namdhari Movement

 The Kuka Movement also known as the Namdhari Movement was a significant part of India’s struggle for freedom against British rule.
 It began in the late 19th century and was led by Sikh leaders who wanted to resist British colonialism, unfair economic practices, and social injustices.